 While being loyal is prized, not being loyal is treacherous.
 People are admonished when their resume reflects frequent jumps from job to job.
 Loyalty, for whatever reason, is considered a necessary attribute, a sign that a person is desirable or possesses traits that an employer is looking for.
 Folks who are seen as disloyal are not only seen as untrustworthy, but bad at their jobs.

-Let’s break that myth.
+Let’s break this myth.

 They receive a better opportunity elsewhere that their current employer can’t meet

-They feel unsafe at work
+They feel physically or emotionally unsafe